 Product Description

-Part 11 of The Colonial Williamsburg Foundation Archive Series: The Trades of Colonial Williamsburg
+This DVD, Part 11 of The Colonial Williamsburg Foundation Archive Series: The Trades of Colonial Williamsburg, features The Cabinetmaker Crafting a Card Table.

 Antique furniture produced in 18th-century Williamsburg serves as patterns for work produced today in Colonial Williamsburg's restored Hay's Cabinetmaking Shop.